fredstro/hilbertmodgroup/README.md

 $ make install
 ```

+### Docker
+If you do not have SageMath installed, but you have docker you can use install this package
+in a docker container built and executed using e.g. `make docker-sage` or `make docker-examples`

 ## Usage
 The package can be imported and used as any other package.
 For example, to find the reduction of the point given by [1+i,1+i] in H^2
-with respect to the Hilbert modular group of Q adjoint square-root of 5 write:
+with respect to the Hilbert modular group of Q joint by square-root of 5 write:

 ```
 sage: from hilbert_modgroup.all import *